Guests have experienced spirit “antics” and/or hospitality!

 Philmont, NY 12565

-The Vanderbilt House Hotel can be found along Philmont’s Main St. between Lower Ark St. and Railroad Ave. in New York.
+The Vanderbilt House Hotel can be found along Philmont’s Main Street between Lower Ark Street and Railroad Avenue in New York.
 The back deck of the Vanderbilt House Hotel has a great view of Summit Lake.

 The city of Philmont is 14 miles from the Catamount Ski Area and 1.9 miles from the Taconic State Parkway.